Readings

 & Events

 I’m passionate about bringing writers together, to shine, perform, listen, and clap for one another.
 Over the years, I have cofounded, curated, featured in, and hosted hundreds of literary events.
 My monthly open mic, Saturday Night Special, has been running since 2011.
-All are welcome.
-Join me!
+All are welcome!

 READINGS & EVENTS